Lattelienz/BK-SahabatSiswa/README.md

 ## How to install the project

+- Clone / download the project folder onto local repo
-Please migrate the table structure first
+- Migrate the table structure
+- (Optional) Seed the database